-11.65 Training
+11.6 Training

-If a sworn officer at or below the rank of Police Sergeant required by the Department or by state law to attend a training class on their his or her regular day off, or on his or hertheir regular workday but not contiguous with his or hertheir regular shift, he or shethey shall be guaranteed a minimum of two (2) hours' overtime at the overtime rate of pay which shall be paid.
-If a sworn officer at or below the rank of Police Sergeant is required by the Department to attend a training class contiguous with his or hertheir regular duty shift, he or shethey shall be guaranteed a minimum of one (1) hour overtime at the overtime rate of pay, with the understanding that there may be, at the Department's discretion, a break of less than fifteen (15) minutes between the end of the work shift and the beginning or end of the one (1) hour training period.
+If a sworn officer at or below the rank of Police Sergeant required by the Department or by state law to attend a training class on their regular day off, or on their regular workday but not contiguous with their regular shift, they shall be guaranteed a minimum of two (2) hours' overtime at the overtime rate of pay which shall be paid.
+If a sworn officer at or below the rank of Police Sergeant is required by the Department to attend a training class contiguous with their regular duty shift, they shall be guaranteed a minimum of one (1) hour overtime at the overtime rate of pay, with the understanding that there may be, at the Department's discretion, a break of less than fifteen (15) minutes between the end of the work shift and the beginning or end of the one (1) hour training period.
 Such overtime shall be paid.

-11.76 Stand-by
+11.7 Stand-by

-If a Sergeant or Police Officer is placed on emergency on-call status, known as stand-by, by the Department, such employee shall be credited with one-half (1⁄2) his or hertheir regular hourly salary rate during the period that he or she isthey are on stand-by; provided, however that stand-by shall not be considered pay, salary, or compensation for the purpose of calculating present or future pension benefits; and that the employee shall be available at a telephone number supplied to the Department during the stand-by period, and must report for duty if called at the time specified by the Department; and that an employee will not be on stand-by for more than twelve (12) consecutive hours.
+If a Sergeant or Police Officer is placed on emergency on-call status, known as stand-by, by the Department, such employee shall be credited with one-half ($\frac{1}{2}$) their regular hourly salary rate during the period that they are on stand-by; provided, however that stand-by shall not be considered pay, salary, or compensation for the purpose of calculating present or future pension benefits; and that the employee shall be available at a telephone number supplied to the Department during the stand-by period, and must report for duty if called at the time specified by the Department; and that an employee will not be on stand-by for more than twelve (12) consecutive hours.

-11.87 Compensatory Time
+11.8 Compensatory Time